-Marguerite currently serves as the House Manager for Manoa Valley Theatre Company in Honolulu, Hawai'i and the Managing Director for the Honolulu Fringe Fest.
+Marguerite currently serves as House Manager for both Manoa Valley Theatre Company and the University of Hawai'i at Manoa in Honolulu, Hawai'i.
+She is also Managing Director for the O'ahu Fringe Fest.
 Her directorial work encompasses absurd & avant-garde physical theatre.
 She is interested in stories told through the body, with little to no spoken language.
 Natural elements such as earth (desert) and water (ocean) inspire her.
-Rituals, spirituality, Latin American poetry, and metaphysics can all be found in her work.
+Rituals, būto, spirituality, Japanese story-telling, Latin American poetry, and metaphysics can all be found in her work.

 Marguerite is also an educator; she has taught theatre courses and workshops to youth, teens, and adults.
 You can find out more here.

-She recently adapted Samuel Beckett's Act Without Words into a one-woman būto performance.
-Marguerite's most recent directing production was Ōta Shōgo's The Water Station.
-She has served as Assistant Director for the All Soul's Procession in Tucson, Arizona (an event that attracts over 100,000 attendees) for multiple years.
-Her most recent stage management project was under the direction of Julie Iezzi for the renowned Kabuki production entitled The Maiden Benton and the Bandits of the White Waves, which ran for two weeks in Honolulu then toured for one week throughout Japan.
+Marguerite's most recent directing project was Ōta Shōgo's The Earth Station, the second in a series by the playwright.
+She directed the first in the series, The Water Station, in 2023.
+She served as Assistant Director for the All Soul's Procession in Tucson, Arizona (an event that attracts over 100,000 attendees) for multiple years.
+She has an extensive history of professional stage management experience that includes the renowned Kabuki production The Maiden Benton and the Bandits of the White Waves, which ran for two weeks in Honolulu then toured for one week throughout Japan.

 Marguerite holds a Master's in Fine Arts in Theatre Directing and a Bachelor's in Creative Writing.